 Kumann Yoo Hye Jin

-Kumann was founded as a womens’s wear studio in 1965 and quickly became renowncame to prominence in its native Korea.
-In 2010 the founder’s daughter of the founder,, Hye Jin Yoo,, took over the brand to reinvent her mother’s project as an avant-garde label.
+Kumann was founded as a womenswear studio in 1965 and quickly came to prominence in its native Korea.
+In 2010 the founder’s daughter, Hye Jin Yoo, took over the brand to reinvent her mother’s project as an avant-garde label.
 A fine arts graduate, Hye Jin Yoo showed her debut collection that featured experimental LED light-emitting dresses in Seoul in 2011.
-Since then, Kumann Yoo Hye Jin under her direction has received multiple fashion awards under her direction.
+Since then, Kumann Yoo Hye Jin has received multiple fashion awards under her direction.

-Hye Jin is known for geometric silhouettes reminiscent of modern art, especially in particular of surrealism.
+Hye Jin is known for geometric silhouettes reminiscent of modern art, in particular surrealism.
 She uses curved lines with various seam techniques and asymmetric cuts finished with distinctive details, such as out-of-place zippers or oversized pockets.
 The colors are mostly muted; some pieces feature signature pattern prints.
 Neoprene is a dominant material in the A/W 2017 collection.
-Kumann Yoo Hye Jin is currently stocked at Doota in Seoul, among others stores, and wholesaled at Berlin’s Premium trade show.
+Kumann Yoo Hye Jin is currently stocked at Doota in Seoul, among other stores, and wholesaled at Berlin’s Premium trade show.

 www.kumann.com